-One of history's most popular beverages is also one of the healthiest drinks that consumers enjoy today- yep, we're talking tea!
-Thanks to its functionality and diversity of flavors, there's a style to satisfy any palate.
+One of the oldest beverages in the world is also one of the most popular drinks that consumers enjoy today - yes, we're talking tea!
+Thanks to its diverse flavors and functionality, there's a tea blend to suit any palate.
 That's also why tea has remained the world's second most widely consumed beverage, eclipsed only by water.
-If you've never given much thought to the history or production methods behind the brew in your cup, don't stress (though if you do, there's a tea for that!)
-Instead, ease your mind with this brief background on two of the most consumed tea types- green and black tea.
-Grab your favorite mug and settle in.
+If you've never given much thought to the history behind the brew in your cup, take a sip of this brief background on tea cultivation and how it has evolved into today's products.
+So, grab your favorite mug and settle in!

-Experts believe tea began as a medicine in Southwest China.
-The earliest evidence of tea drinking comes from an emperor's mausoleum dating back to the 2nd century, BCE.
-During this time, the first known accounts of tea cultivation were also recorded.
-For many centuries, tea drinking would remain centralized around Southern China.
+Experts believe that tea originated in Southwest China, with the earliest evidence of tea drinking dating back to the 2nd century BCE.
+During this time, the first known accounts of tea cultivation were also recorded, primarily for medicinal purposes.

 Green Tea

-Believe it or not, all tea comes from the same plant- camellia sinesis.
-The breadth of color, aroma, flavor, and even caffeine content variations in tea can be mostly credited to differences in cultivation and processing of the plant.
+The variations of a tea's color, aroma, flavor, and even caffeine content can be primarily credited to differences in the cultivation and processing of the plant.

 The oldest recorded methods of tea production yield what we now call green tea.
-To create green tea, mature leaves are typically either steamed or dry roasted, and then dried for preservation and to prevent too much oxidation.
+Mature leaves were typically steamed or dry-roasted, and then dried to preserve their freshness and prevent excessive oxidation.
 Steaming conserves brighter colors in the leaf, while dry roasting intensifies its flavor.
-This technique was perfected in the late 2nd-century BCE, and since that time, little has changed- after all, why fix what isn't broken?
+This technique was perfected in the late 2nd century BCE, and since then, a great deal has changed in commercial tea products.
+However, this traditional technique has remained a blueprint for modern production methods.

 Matcha